Ans-Ishfaq/Bookmarks-Application/README.md

 Edit button is used to edit the url of name of site <br>
 Delete buttons deletes the sites from the list.

+# addEventListner: <br>
+The addEventListener () is an inbuilt function in JavaScript which takes the event to listen for, and a second argument to be called whenever the described event gets fired.
+Any number of event handlers can be added to a single element without overwriting existing event handlers. <br>

+# QuerrySelector: <br>
+The querySelector () method of JavaScript is used for selecting only the first element from the code.
+But what in case we want to retain more than one CSS selector value from the code.
+So, for such a case, we use another method of the Document interface, which is known as the querySelectorAll () method. <br>

+# Local Storage: <br>
+ LocalStorage is a data storage type of web storage.
+This allows the JavaScript sites and apps to store and access the data without any expiration date.
+This means that the data will always be persisted and will not expire.
+So, data stored in the browser will be available even after closing the browser window. <br>